Mental Health

 South-Central Minnesota Mental Health and Wellness Conference

-In May 2024, in partnership with Brown County Public Health and a variety of local sponsors, the team welcomed 200 attendees to a sold-out inaugural South-Central Minnesota Mental Health and Wellness Conference.
-By providing resources, raising awareness, and bringing people together, the conference aimed to help break down the stigma of mental health and create lasting conversations that will help our communities grow in wellness.
+Since 2024, in partnership with Brown County Public Health and a variety of local sponsors, the team has hosted three sold-out South-Central Minnesota Mental Health and Wellness Conferences.
+By providing resources, raising awareness, and bringing people together, the annual conference aims to help break down the stigma of mental health and create lasting conversations that will help our communities grow in wellness.

 Image